Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Noble gas budget of the deep mantle

 Figure \ref{fig:primordial_expectation} displays an excess of $^{36}$Ar, $^{84}$Kr and $^{130}$Xe by factors of $\gtrsim 10^4$ compared to the nebular dissolution scenario.
 If nebular accretion cannot fully account for this excess in the deep mantle, what processes supply the heavy noble gas content?

-First, CI carbonaceous chondrites are the most volatile-rich primitive meteorites known in the solar system \citep{Kallemeyn_1981}, and were incorporated into the Earth during its assembly \citep{Pepin_1991,Marty_2012,Halliday_2013}.
+First, carbonaceous chondrites (e.g. type CI) are volatile-rich primitive meteorites \citep{Kallemeyn_1981} and were incorporated into the Earth during its assembly \citep{Pepin_1991,Marty_2012,Halliday_2013}.
 They carry most of their noble gases in a carrier phase called the ``Q-component" \citep[originally named for “quintessence” by][]{Lewis_1975} with chemical and isotopic compositions distinct from solar values, enriched in heavy noble gases \citep{Ott_2002}.
-The preferential capture of heavy species in CI chondrites is due to the carbonaceous material of the Q-phase efficiently trapping heavy volatiles (e.g. Ar, Kr, Xe, H$_2$O, C, N) over their formation in the volatile-rich conditions of the early solar system \citep{Wieler_1991,Wieler_1992,Busemann_2000}.

 Second, the recycling of atmospheric volatiles via dissolution in the oceanic lithosphere and subsequent subduction in the Earth's interior is an efficient carrier of heavy noble gases \citep{Ballentine_2000,Holland_2006,Kendrick_2011,Mukhopadhyay_2019}.
-Although this contamination from the Earth's secondary atmosphere is not a viable source of light noble gases (He, Ne) due to their poor solubility in seawater \citep{KENDRICK_2018}, recent isotopic analysis of Galápagos and Iceland OIB samples along with realistic recycling calculations by \cite{Peron_2022} argued that significant fractions of Kr and Xe found in the deep mantle (in the concentrations shown in Table \ref{table:c_mantle}) are of atmospheric provenance.
+Although this contamination from the Earth's secondary atmosphere is not a viable source of light noble gases (He, Ne) due to their poor solubility in seawater \citep{KENDRICK_2018}, recent isotopic analysis of Galápagos and Iceland OIB samples along with realistic recycling calculations by \cite{Peron_2022} argued that significant fractions of Kr and Xe found in the deep mantle (in the concentrations shown in Table \ref{table:c_mantle}) are of atmospheric provenance.\footnote{Another species that behaves like a noble gas in silicate melts is nitrogen (N$_2$) \citep{Roskosz_2013}.
+In the bulk mantle, N$_2$ is sourced by Earth's secondary atmosphere \citep{Marty_2003}, with $c_{\rm ^{14}N, DM} = (9.0 \pm 4.6) \times 10^{-8} {\rm mol/g}$ \citep{Marty_2012}.
+With comparable solubilities in silicates \citep{Roskosz_2006} and solar abundances \citep{Asplund_2021} to $^{22}$Ne, we expect from Equation (\ref{eq:primordial_ratios}) similar primitive deep mantle concentrations of $^{14}$N and $^{22}$Ne (i.e. $c_{\rm ^{14}N,p}\approx c_{\rm ^{22}Ne,p}\approx c_{\rm ^{22}Ne,DM} = (5.8 \pm 3.2)\times 10^{-15} {\rm mol/g}$).
+Any primordial nitrogen signatures in the deep mantle are therefore overprinted by atmospheric contamination and we refrain from including this volatile species in our discussion.}